tq-bit/qache/docs/api.md

 ### new Cache()
 A simple key-value cache.
 Built to store typed and structured data.
-             Qache is built for simplicity - it clones all data and stores them instead of keeping their references in memory.
+             Qache combines simplicity and security - it clones all data and stores them instead of keeping their references in memory.

 **Example**